bigfix/developer.bigfix.com/site/reference/types/string.md

 # li &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &amp;lt;li&amp;gt; (list) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;li&lt; (list) tag modified by the first given string.

 # li of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &amp;lt;li&amp;gt; (list) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;li&lt; (list) tag.

 # link &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &amp;lt;link&amp;gt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;link&lt; tag modified by the first given string.

 # link of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &amp;lt;link&amp;gt; tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;link&lt; tag.

 # local group &lt;string&gt; : local group

 Returns a local group corresponding to the given name, such as Adminstrator, Guests, and others.
-For backward compatibility, the &amp;#39;as string&amp;#39; cast of this inspector only returns the user name, not the other components of the sid.
-For all parts, use &amp;#39;component string&amp;#39; instead.
+For backward compatibility, the &#39;as string&#39; cast of this inspector only returns the user name, not the other components of the sid.
+For all parts, use &#39;component string&#39; instead.

 # local mssql database &lt;string&gt; : local mssql database